SamuelTrahanNOAA/ufs-gource/README.md

 7. xvfb-run - a headless X11 server; reduces choppiness
 8. /usr/bin/python (2 or 3) - used for floating-point calculations of font sizes and durations

+## UFS Logo Usage Restrictions

+Although this software is CC0 (public domain), the UFS logo in `UFS-logo-recolored-150dpi.png` has usage restrictiosn.
+It is a trademark, and the CC0 public domain declaration does not release trademark rights.
+Read the LICENSE.md for details.
+Do not use the UFS logo without permission from the UFS Community (https://ufscommunity.org).
+Read `UFS-logo-recolored-150dpi.license` for details.

 ## Instructions

 1. Clone the UFS Weather Model recursively: `git clone --recursive https://github.com/ufs-community/ufs-weather-model`